Pigrenok/pantograph_docker/README.md

 docker compose up -d
 ```

 That is it.
 Now just head to `http://localhost:8888` and the app is there.
-There are a couple of examples available in the Pantograph repo (!!!link), which you can download and
-try it on.
-If it will not find data index file, it will not run.
+By default there is no data coming with this repo.
+There are a couple of examples available in the [Pantograph Visual repo](https://github.com/Pigrenok/pantograph_visual/tree/master/public/data), which you can download, put it into `./data/visdata` directory in this repo and try it on.
+Alternatively, run the examples for Pantograph processing tool below and it will create the same examples.

 Also, it is set up to use with unsecured HTTP web-server.
 If you would like to set up sequred SSL server, uncomment marked (with comments) lines in
 `docker-compose.yaml` and read comments at the bottom of the file.

-You will need to rerun certbot regularly to renew your certificates.
+You will need to rerun certbot regularly to renew your certificates or set in on cron.

 ## Processing graphs using pyGenGraph command line tool `pantograph`